sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

 ```

 With this set, any conflicts will generate an error.
 To resolve a
-conflict,

--   configure a dependency override if the conflict is for a
+conflict, you must configure a dependency override, which is explained in a later section.
-    transitive dependency
--   force the revision if it is a direct dependency

-Both are explained in the following sections.

 <a name="eviction-warning"></a>